 3. Reinforce content using interactive questions and games

 Use interactive questions to help reinforce content.
 If they get the answer right, you can reinforce why the right answer was important.
-However, if they get it wrong, it’s very important to quickly correct the misconception and explain what the right answer is: any delay will increase the likelihood of retaining the wrong answer.
-In addition to leaving them with the right answer, tell them why it’s important in order to leave them with a takeaway message.
-If you can use interactive questions or games to help engage your learners, this practice will be even more effective.
-As above, using several slides in a row with no reinforcement is something to avoid.
+However, if they get it wrong, it’s very important to quickly correct any misconception and explain what the right answer is: any delay will increase the likelihood of retaining the wrong information.
+In addition to leaving them with the right answer, tell them why the information is important – this will leave them with a lingering takeaway message.
+If you can use interactive questions or games to help engage your learners, learning will be even more effective.
+However, as above, using several, information-heavy slides in a row with no reinforcement is something to avoid.

 4. Applying gamification

 There is more information regarding how to make the best micro lesson plan in the following video.
 But if you’d like to know more about a mobile-first learning management system that offers all of the above features, you can try Ed App Microlearning and Mobile LMS for free by clicking here.
-You can also check out just some of our micro lesson templates.
+You can experience some of the system’s micro lesson templates, here.